fbcaires/filipebcaires.com/content/authors/admin/_index.md

 I am a PhD candidate in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics), in Florence, Italy.
 In my research, I apply microeconometric methods to study policy-relevant questions.
 I am most interested in labour and public economics.
 I work under the supervision of [Andrea Ichino](https://andreaichino.it) and [Thomas Crossley](https://sites.google.com/site/tfcrossley/).

 During my PhD, I visited [HEC Montréal](https://www.hec.ca/en/iea/index.html) and served as an economist for half year at the Directorate for Employment, Labour, and Social Affairs at the [OECD](https://www.oecd.org/en.html).
-As a result, I am part of the [LinkEED 2.0](https://www.oecd.org/en/about/projects/linkeed-200.html) research network.
+I am part of the [LinkEED 2.0](https://www.oecd.org/en/about/projects/linkeed-200.html) research network.